andrewcooke/choochoo/docs/docker.md

     > docker run -p 127.0.0.1:8000:8000 -p 127.0.0.1:8001:8001 \
       andrewcooke/choochoo:latest

-All you data - both the FIT files and the database of statistics - is stored inside the Docker image.
+Running the container in this way, all your data - both the FIT files and the database of statistics - is stored inside the Docker image.
 This is not ideal because it is difficult to upgrade to a new version of the code (if you change to a new image you lose you data), hard to backup your data, and easy to accidentally delete the data when you delete unused Docker images.

 ### Data On Local Disk